 The tech support rep also told me that one of the cool things about epoxy is that it can be worked on again and again.
 She said that if are a lot of defects on a cured epoxy surface, it can be sanded down and more self-leveling epoxy can be reapplied.
 That can be in a few months or years, which is great, but if there is a problem with the surface beneath the original epoxy coating (such as our paint which lifted), that is there forever.

 So technically we can work on ours again.
 But that’s not happening because it was such a hassle the first time around.
-Besides, we live in an RV that’s not fancy at all.
-And I’ve learned to let go of the idea of perfection with the Toaster.
+Besides, we live in an RV that’s not even remotely fancy.
+And I’ve learned to let go of the idea of "perfection" with the Toaster.

 I’m going to wait a month or two to see how our epoxied dinette table and pantry countertop holds up before writing a post about their durability in an RV.

 If you have more experience with using self-leveling epoxy and want to share tips – whether they are do’s or don’ts, we’d love to hear them!